Sophisss/OpenSearch/Machine Learning/README.md

 > ℹ️ **Note**: Replace `your_password_here` with a secure admin password.

-## 🗃️ 1.
-Prepare the Data
+## 🗃️ Prepare the Data
 - Download product reviews dataset from Kaggle.
 - Clean and reduce to only 2019 onword entries.
 - Keep only two columns: `product`, `review`
-- You find the used cleaned up data as a file in this project.
+- You find the used cleaned up data [.csv-file here](/Machine%20Learning/Ulta_Reviews_processed.csv)
-- The data needs to be pushed via the [Python script](/Machine Learning/csv2Json.py) into the index in OpenSearch (see step 6. below)
+- The data needs to be pushed via the [Python script](/Machine%20Learning/csv2Json.py) into the index in OpenSearch (see step 6. below)

+---

-## ⚙️ 2.
-Step-by-Step Setup in OpenSearch
+## ⚙️ Step-by-Step Setup in OpenSearch

-You will find in [ML_ProductAgent_OPQuery.txt](Machine Learning/ML_ProductAgent_OPQuery.txt), a commented file with all commands needed to be exceuted in the DEVTools Commandline in OpenSearch Dashboard: upper left menu Navigation => scroll down to "Management" => click on Dev Tools.
+You will find in [ML_ProductAgent_OPQuery.txt](Machine%20Learning/ML_ProductAgent_OPQuery.txt), a commented file with all commands needed to be exceuted in the DEVTools Commandline in OpenSearch Dashboard: upper left menu Navigation => scroll down to "Management" => click on Dev Tools.

 ### 1. Enable ML Commons + Agent Framework